-The Aspire Registry participation has increased to 65,000 active members.
+Year One Year Two Year Three The Aspire Registry participation has increased to 65,000 active members.
 Data analysis of pilot usage of CUNY/SUNY scholarship has been submitted to the Governor.
 NYS funding has been allocated for CUNY/SUNY scholarship.
 Definition of workforce and outreach for inclusion in registry have been expanded.
 A plan to make the Aspire Registry financially self-sufficient with modest public support, within three years, has been developed.
 Gaps in PD and teacher training have been identified for educators serving young children with special attention on infants and toddlers and recommendations to fill these gaps have been developed and presented to SED, OCFS and other partners.
 Strategies and recommendations to support business development and skill expansion have been developed for registered and informal family childcare providers.
 Career center satellites (4) have been fully implemented and data regarding their use has been shared with the ECAC.
-Additional Leadership initiative satellites have been added in two regions.
+Additional Leadership Initiative satellites have been added in two regions.
 All newly licensed programs have received the Welcome Kit including: the Core Body of Knowledge, newly revised Early Learning Guidelines and Developmentally Appropriate Practice Briefs.
 40 new coaches have earned the NYS TTAP Coach Designation credential.
-CUNY/SUNY scholarship allocation has increased which has increased to 65,000 active members.
-Data analysis of pilot usage of CUNY/SUNY scholarship has been submitted to the Governor.
-NYS funding has been allocated for CUNY/SUNY scholarship.
-Definition of workforce and outreach for inclusion in registry have been expanded.
-A plan to make the Aspire Registry financially self-sufficient with modest public support, within three years, has been developed.
-Gaps in PD and teacher training have been identified for educators serving young children with special attention on infants and toddlers and recommendations to fill these gaps have been developed and presented to SED, OCFS and other partners.
-Strategies and recommendations to support business development and skill expansion have been developed for registered and informal family childcare providers.
-Career center satellites (4) have been fully implemented and data regarding their use has been shared with the ECAC.
-Additional Leadership Initiative satellites have been added in two regions.
-All newly licensed programs have received the Welcome Kit including: the Core Body of Knowledge, newly revised Early Learning Guidelines and Developmentally Appropriate Practice Briefs.
-Ad onew coaches have earned the NYS TTAP Coach Designation credential.
-Coach Designation credential.
-Cuny/Suny scholarship allocation has increased to 80,000.
-Data gaps/system development of the Aspire Registry (hilddhod workforce of NYS.
-Infant and toddler at least 85% of the early childhod workforce of NYS.
-Infant and toddler at least 85% of the early childhod requirations to 80,000.
-Infant and toddler at least 85% of the early childhod requiration referentials have increased protein for SED TEACH system.
-Infant and toddler at least 85% of the early childhod requirations for SED TEACH system.
-Infant and toddler at least 85% of the early childhod requirations receiving training, coaching and professional development.
-Pour additional career center satellites have been increased which has increased to WPS.
-The early childhod leadership initiative has be
+Cuny/Sunyscholarship allocation has been increased to 80,000.
+The Aspire Registry participation has registerd Registry participation has resulted in more educators and leaders serving vulnerable populations receiving training, coaching and professional development.
+Recruitment efforts have targeted communities where the Aspire Registry participation in solower than average.
+Four additional career center satellites have been expanded to two additional regions across NYS.
+Institutes of Higher education (Help) addressed recruitment and aligned cour The Aspire Registry participation represented at least 85% of the early childhood workforce of NYS.
+Infant and toddler educators' credentials have increased per the Aspire Registry.
+Policy has been created requiring ECCE workforce participation in the Aspire Registry across NYS.
+Career Center satellites have been implemented in every Economic Development Region.
+Early Childhood Leadership Initiative has been expanded to all regions across NYS.
+40 new coaches have earned the NYS TTAP Coach Designation credential.
+CUNY/SUNY scholarship allocation has increased which has increased usage.